Junta of Commanders of the Armed Forces 1981 (Bolivia)

 The Junta of Commanders of the Armed Forces (1981) was a military junta which ruled Bolivia from August 4, 1981, through September 4, 1981 and consisted of Commander of the Bolivian Air Force, General Waldo Bernal Pereira; General of the Bolivian Army, Celso Torrelio; and Óscar Pammo Rodríguez, a Rear Admiral in the Bolivian Navy.
 This junta was preceded by President Luis García Meza Tejada.

-This junta was dissolved with Celso Torrelio becoming de facto President of Bolivia until July 21, 1982.
+This junta was dissolved with Celso Torrelio being named by the junta as President of Bolivia until July 21, 1982.